binawebku/wordpress-plugin/README.md

 # Admin Menu Arranger

-A lightweight WordPress plugin that lets a specific administrator hide, rename and reorder items in the admin menu and toolbar.
-Drag and drop menu rows to rearrange them.
+A lightweight WordPress plugin that lets a specific administrator hide, rename and reorder items in the admin menu and top toolbar.
+Drag and drop rows to rearrange them.
 The plugin stores the activating administrator's user ID so only they can modify the menu configuration.

 **Author:** Wan Mohd Aiman Binawebpro.com